Endeavour Hills - South

 Employment performance in Endeavour Hills - South has been below expectations when compared to most other areas nationally

-Endeavour Hills - South has a well-educated workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 5.6% as of September 2025.
-Employment growth over the past year was estimated at 3.9%.
+Endeavour Hills - South has a highly educated workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 5.6% as of September 2025, with an estimated employment growth of 3.9% over the past year.
+This is slightly higher than Greater Melbourne's unemployment rate of 4.7%.

 Frequently Asked Questions - Employment